-ASFPM and participating Chapter leaders agreed that the initiative to bring the National Forum policy dialogues to state and local audiences succeeded in its objectives to: 1) engage Chapter members, 2) explore differences in scope and focus, and 3) discuss issues state and local levels of implementation.
-In many respects, the Symposia exceeded expectations by additionally providing a much-needed venue for spontaneous and organic networking, relationship-building, and exploration of new approaches among participants.
+ASFPM Foundation members and participating Symposia Chapter leaders to-date all agree that the initiative to bring the National Forum policy dialogues to state and local audiences continues to succeed in its objectives to:

+- 1) Engage Chapter members; - 2) Explore differences in scope and focus; and, - 3) Discuss issues at the state and local level, and plan out potential future actions.

+In many respects, the State Symposia all have exceeded expectations by additionally providing a muchneeded venue for spontaneous and organic networking, relationship-building, and exploration of new approaches among participants.